ju4nhy/cryptoprice/README.md

 ## CryptoPrice
 A simple Node.js app that fetches current crypto prices from CoinGecko API and sends notifications to a Discord channel via a webhook.
 To configure the app, create a **config.json** file in the project root with the following contents.
-This example follows btc and eth with a 3-hour interval set:
+This example follows btc and eth with a 3-hour (180 minutes) interval set:

 ```json
 {